-Public Parking Supply Management 8.4
+8.4 Public Parking Supply Management

-Public parking within the precinct is relatively limited, with informal on-street parking available on all local streets, and dedicated onstreet parking on Kanowna Avenue abutting the Redcliffe Primary School.
+Public parking within the precinct is relatively limited, with informal on-street parking available on all local streets, and dedicated on-street parking on Kanowna Avenue abutting the Redcliffe Primary School.
 In implementing the Activity Centre Plan further public parking will be provided in key locations to ensure that increased demand is met without detriment to the function of the area.
 In particular public parking will be focused on:

-- ٠ station and travelling on the train. - PTA Kiss and Ride: 25 short term and passenger set down bays adjacent to the station entrance. ٠ - On-Street Public Parking: Upgrades to the road designs will include the creation of embayed parking on all streets to provide visitor parking opportunities for the adjacent sites and assist in slowing traffic through local streets.
+- PTA Redcliffe Station Carpark: This dedicated car parking will include 500 parking bays available for commuters parking at the station and travelling on the train. - PTA Kiss and Ride: 25 short term and passenger set down bays adjacent to the station entrance. - On-Street Public Parking: Upgrades to the road designs will include the creation of embayed parking on all streets to provide visitor parking opportunities for the adjacent sites and assist in slowing traffic through local streets.
 Concept designs for the upgraded road network have indicated the ultimate potential for up to 500 additional on street parking bays within the precinct subject to detailed design of the street network and crossover considerations.
 Timed parking is anticipated to be required within the Centre sub-precinct (surrounding the train station) upon the station opening to manage behaviour of commuters avoiding the park and ride facility.
-All other streets will need to be monitored to assist in identifying parking issues and may also require timed parking limitations. - Public Open Space Parking: Upgrades and expansion of open space areas will include the creation of dedicated car parking for ٠ users of these areas who choose to travel by car rather than walking or cycling; - road reservation abutting the Redcliffe Primary School.
+All other streets will need to be monitored to assist in identifying parking issues and may also require timed parking limitations. - Public Open Space Parking: Upgrades and expansion of open space areas will include the creation of dedicated car parking for users of these areas who choose to travel by car rather than walking or cycling; - Redcliffe Primary School Parking: Short term parking for drop-off and pick-up of students will be made available within the road reservation abutting the Redcliffe Primary School.